Factor copula models for non-Gaussian longitudinal data: The factor copula models for continuous and discrete responses

 Hence the joint distribution (pmf) of $\mathbf{Y}_i$ is obtained as

 For a $2$-factor copula model the conditional distribution of $Y_{ij}$ given $V_{i1}$ and $V_{i2}$ is given by -

 Hence the joint distribution (pmf) of $\mathbf{Y}_i$ is obtained as

 Here we are making the so called simplifying assumption that the conditional copula for the univariate distributions $F_{ij|1}$ and $v_{i2}$ does not depend on $v_{i1}$.
-The choice of bivariate linking copulas in $1$-factor and $2$-factor copula models is completely arbitrary, but in this article we restrict to the elliptical copulas.
+The choice of bivariate linking copulas in $1$-factor and $2$-factor copula models is completely arbitrary, but in this article we restrict to the elliptical copulas in the sense that the dependence parameter have direct interpretation same as their bivariate distributions.
+This is also motivated from the distributional properties of elliptical copulas.
 We consider the bivariate Gaussian copula as

 where $\Phi_2$ is the bivariate standard normal cdf with correlation parameter $\rho$, and $\Phi^{-1}$ is the quantile of the univariate standard normal. \citet{krupskii2013factor} and \citet{nikoloulopoulos2015factor} showed that if all bivariate copulas are normal with all normal marginals then factor copula models are multivariate normal and normal ogive models for the continuous and discrete case, respectively.
 We also consider the bivariate Student-$t$ copula as